Timmynicks/ConvolutionNeuralNetwork/README.md

 # ConvolutionNeuralNetwork
-A convolution neural network that detects tuberculosis in x-ray photos with 95% accuracy
+A convolution neural network that detects tuberculosis in x-ray photos with 95% accuracy.

 # Contributors
 * Ana Ramos